 - Do we think badly about people associated with an opposing political affiliation?

-- Do we feel joy when another brother or sister-in-Christ, with whom you have differences, fall upon hard times?
+- Do we feel joy when another brother or sister-in-Christ, with whom you have differences, falls upon hard times?

-I understand that we’re in a politically and racially charged season, but children of God should share the same political party – LOVE.
+I understand that we’re in a politically and racially charged season, but children of God should share the same spiritual party – LOVE.
 And we have the same blood covering us – the blood of JESUS CHRIST.
-How are we going to win lost souls to Christ if we’re fighting among ourselves?
+How will we win lost souls to Christ if we’re fighting amongst ourselves?

 Typing “Christian” on your Twitter, Facebook, or Instagram profile doesn’t mean much in today’s world.
-Your ability to love one another, even those who disagree with you politically, is a better indicator that you’re one of Christ’s disciples.
+Your ability to love one another, even those who disagree with you politically or socially, is a better indicator that you’re one of Christ’s disciples.

 In His service,